hdelva/fosite/thesis/report.md

 #### Branch

 The `Branch` struct is the first layer of a namespace and it's where names are added, its internal structure is of the form `HashMap<String, OptionalMapping>`.
-Every branching point during execution can induce several new branches in a namespace which are separated during execution, so that the negative and the positive branch of a conditional statement do not influence each other for example.
-A `Branch` struct only contains the changes that happened in its own branch, the changes that happened before the branching are stored in different `Branch` structs, which leads to a sparse data structure.
+Every branching point during execution can induce several new branches in a namespace that are separated during execution, so that the negative and the positive branch of a conditional statement do not influence each other for example.
+A `Branch` struct only contains the changes that happened in its own branch.
+The changes that happened before branching are stored in different `Branch` structs, which leads to a sparse data structure.

 #### StatisChamber

 If we encounter a `break` statement while evaluating a loop body, the evaluation of the current execution path terminates.
-The changes made until that point have to be saved, as they'll become relevant again after the loop has been evaluated.
+The changes made until that point have to be saved, as they will become relevant after the loop has been evaluated.
 Function calls require the same to handle different return points.
 A `StatisChamber` contains a `HashMap<Path, Branch>`.
 The path key is used because the control flow can be broken at multiple points.

 #### SubFrame

-For every branching point, we'll use a `Branch` and three `StatisChamber`s -- two for loops, one for function calls.
+For every branch point, we use a `Branch` and three `StatisChamber`s -- two for loops, one for function calls.
 Loops require two statis chambers to keep the ones caused by a `continue` separate from those caused by a `break`.
-These get stored in a `SubFrame` struct.
+These four components get stored in a `SubFrame` struct.

 #### Frame

 This is the first namespace component that contains some actual logic.
-Every branching point leads to the creation of a new `Frame`.
+Every branch point leads to the creation of a new `Frame`.
 This structure contains a _cause_, the path node where the branching happened.
 It also contains a subframe for each possible branch at the cause node.
 There is only one subframe active at any point during execution and its index is stored.
-Algorithm \ref{alg:setframe} describes how a mapping gets inserted into a frame, the `insert` method of a `StatisChamber` will simply insert into each of its branches.
+Algorithm \ref{alg:setframe} describes how a mapping gets inserted into a frame.
+The `insert` method of a `StatisChamber` will simply insert into each of its branches.

 \begin{algorithm}
     \caption{Set Mapping}\label{alg:setframe}